 Each module begins with the Row number the module fits.
 Then is the Column the module sits within the row.
 For the blue H3 text modules I’ve named them as Cymatics-chart-title blue and top row.

 So for the very 1st text module on the far left top corner of the chart is Row 1 Column 1.
 This is where the grid columns all start.

 If using the 3-column chart, there will be 3 columns.
 4-column chart…there will be 4 columns.

 The grid runs from left to right, top to bottom.

 Top row of the chart is the H3 text module, then the image modules for columns 2, 3, or 4.

 The 2nd column are all text modules.
 The far left (1st column) is the criteria comparison text.
 Then your product 1 detail text, followed by product 2 detail text.
 And so on.

 If using the Complex chart with the H3 text that runs across all of the columns, I’ve named it, for example, Row 8 Col 1-Col3.
 Cym-chart-title blue text SPAN across all columns.
 Because this is spanning across all of the columns, the next module starts Row 9 and you’re back to your 3 or 4 column structure of the Grid.

 This is made with CSS Grid also, The single row column holds the grid column instructions like all the other charts.

-The name text module (blue background) is set as a SPAN across all the rows of the grid.
-You can add or delete rows from this chart, but you will need to change the SPAN declaration.
-By default it is ‘grid-row: 1/span 10;’
+The name text module (blue background) is set as a SPAN across all the rows of the grid (this is column 1 of the chart).

 The 2nd column of the Grid (Color, Season, Books, Movies Hobbies, etc) are all labels as ‘criteria’ along with the row and column #’s and the text in the content of the module.